Manan-Gandhi/Physio_at_door/README.md

 3.Download project from github

-4.Extract files in C:\xampp\htdocs and rename the downloaded folder as the Website.
+4.Extract files in C:\xampp\htdocs and rename the downloaded folder as the physio_at_door.

 5.Open link localhost/phpmyadmin